vborjesson/GlenX/README.md

 ```
 python GlenX_DB.py --hg19 /path/to/refgenome --bed /path/to/bedGraph
 ```
-This will create GlenX.db SQL database in the GlenX directory
+This will create GlenX.db SQL database in the GlenX directory, takes about 2 hours.

 ## Run GlenX
 ```
-python GlenX --vcf --bam --tab --bwa_ref --norm_db
+python GlenX.py --vcf --bam --tab --bwa_ref --GLEN_db --ID
 ```
-This will generate a vcf file with new predicted breakpoints, genotyping and SV classification.
+This will generate a vcf file with new predicted breakpoints, genotyping predictions.

-2017 - 10 - 23

-GlenX_DB is done.
-Now im trying to figure out how to normalize the data from two databases.
-So far; I select what I want from the two databases where they are joined.
-According to this formula:
-	r_i_norm = r_i * m_all / m_gc
-	where:
-	r_i_norm is the normaliized red coverage
-	r_i is the cittent read coverage
-	m_all is the average read_coverage
-	m_gc is the read coverage for all regions with the same gc-content